OmarAshraf1911/OmarAshraf1911/README.md

 <h3>🚀 About me</h3>
 <picture> <img align="right" src="https://media.tenor.com/NOYF3f82b_gAAAAC/programmer.gif" width = 345px></picture>

-<h4>I'm a dedicated and ambitious student studying at BFCAI, Banha University.
+<h4>I'm an ambitious student studying at BFCAI, Banha University.
 My goal is to become a full-stack developer and contribute to the world of technology.

 Currently, I'm focusing on front-end development and have proficiency in HTML, CSS, and JavaScript.
 I'm also skilled in Git and GitHub for version control.